Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Forbidden

+- Any violation of any account's Terms of Service, not limited to:
-- Sharing accounts or tokens.
+  - Sharing passwords, accounts or tokens.
   - Creating secondary accounts to evade limits, hide authorship, simulate activity, or bypass a ban.
   - Buying or trading stars, forks, followers, traffic, or reviews.
   - Spam or automated engagement that violates platform terms.
   - Distributing malware, infringing code or data, or violating licenses.
   - Abusive scraping, rate limit evasion, credential stuffing, or similar abuse.

 These behaviors often trigger platform enforcement and are course violations on their own.